What Is Respiratory Syncytial Virus (RSV)?

 - Consult a healthcare professional if you have cold-like symptoms that linger or worsen

-- RSV vaccine for pregnant women: The Centers for Disease Control and Prevention (CDC) recommends RSV vaccine for pregnant women to help protect babies against severe illness after birth.
-CDC recommends seasonal administration of 1 dose of RSV vaccine during weeks 32-36 of pregnancy during September through January.
+- RSV vaccine for pregnant women: CDC recommends the maternal RSV vaccine (Abrysvo®) for pregnant women to help protect babies against severe illness after birth.
+CDC recommends seasonal administration of 1 dose of the maternal RSV vaccine during weeks 32-36 of pregnancy during September through January.

 Researchers are currently working to develop additional tools to help prevent RSV among specific populations including those who are immunocompromised.